ibrahim-elshar/Deep_PG/README.md

+Assignment 3 part 1 for 10-703 Deep Reinforcement Learning and Control - CMU

 This repository contains 2 Python scripts for solving the LunarLander-v2 openai gym environment using deep reinforcement learning algorithms: REINFORCE algorithm (without baseline) is found in reinforce.py; N-step Advantage Actor-Critic algorithm found in a2c.py